US STOCKS-Wall Street ends stronger after volatile session

 The S&P energy index reversed course to trade up 0.9 percent as U.S. crude oil rose 0.7 percent after trading as much as 3.7 percent lower earlier in the day.

 Oil markets have been keeping a close eye on negotiations between Iran and six major powers over a nuclear deal.
-The sides gave themselves at least until Friday to reach an agreement on the Iranian nuclear program, but a source from one of the powers said on Tuesday they had to wrap up in the next 48 hours.
+A source close to the talks said there must be an agreement soon if there is to be an accord to end sanctions in exchange for curbs on Tehran’s atomic program.

 “The decline in oil ended,” said Stephen Massocca, Chief Investment Officer at Wedbush Equity Management LLC in San Francisco.
 “Energy stocks bounced, and when that happened it helped the indices move higher.”